gjstirling/f1-insights/README.md

 ## TODO list:
-- Correct Docker compose configuration to accept ENV variables - currently failing to recieve Application Secret this way
+- update quali route to access data from mongodb collection and filter by building a query.
-- Edit events route to schedule a weekly check and update stored data
+- create new route to compare drivers fastest laps and times they were completed
-- Edit Quali route to store raw qualfying data
+- Working on dividing these laps into sessions q1 q2 q3 etc..